What Will be Open in Taipei During Lunar New Year 2025?

 Cherry blossoms at CKS Memorial Hall in Taipei

-Cherry blossoms season in Taiwan lasts from January to early April.
+Cherry blossoms season in Taiwan lasts from late January to early April.
 No matter when Lunar New Year falls, there’s a good chance you’ll be able to spot cherry blossoms somewhere in or near Taipei.

 To find the best spots and their usual blooming times, see my guide to cherry blossom locations in Taipei and around Taiwan.